ExplainableML/eml_website/content/publications/Unbalancedness-in-Neural-Monge-Maps.md

 </br>

 Neural Monge maps have been successfully applied to a variety of domain translation tasks.
-However, optimal transport assumes a static marginal distribuytion, which can limit its application as it cannot account for **[i]** outliers and **[ii]** undesired distribution shifts, e.g. class imbalance between source and target distribtuion as in the example above. **Unbalanced** OT (UOT) overcomes these limiatations by replacing the conservation of mass constraint with a penalization on mass deviations.
+However, optimal transport assumes a static marginal distribuytion, which can limit its application as it cannot account for **[i]** outliers and **[ii]** undesired distribution shifts, e.g. class imbalance between source and target distribtuion as in the example above. **Unbalanced** OT (UOT) overcomes these limitations by replacing the conservation of mass constraint with a penalization on mass deviations as seen in the following:

 </br>